CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/OOP_TUTORIAL.md

       // let's do some funny math:
       // if a person runs, they lose weight, right?
-      // so, let's make up a weight loss calculator
+      // so, let's make up a horribly inaccurate weight loss calculator

       // loss will be their current weight times 10% of the miles ran lbs_lossed = this.weight * (miles * .10);